Thinking about

 Success Stories

-Jodie and Meaghan are friends and foster carers.
-They live in the Southern suburbs of Perth and provide care to younger children.
+Bec and Ben provide care to younger children.
 Both carers believe strongly that children should be with their families and that foster families and birth families should work together to create a positive environment for children in care.

 I was a Foster Child